!Header Content 1

 Health

 Like any other pooch, Catahoulas need regular veterinary care.
 They’re usually pretty healthy, but they can be prone to a few specific problems.
 Deafness is fairly common in these guys.
 Many of them also develop hip dysplasia.
-Ask your vet for specific advice.
+For conditions like these that may require surgical intervention, learn more about our “Veterinary Surgery” services.
+Ask your vet for specific advice tailored to your Catahoula’s health needs.

 Grooming